thisisparker/acrostic/README.md

 eggy
 ```

+(The words are only as good as the wordlist that you start with!
+These aren't great.)

 It works in a very brute force manner: after shuffling the entire list of words, it proceeds from front to back selecting words that are made entirely of as-yet-unused letters.
 Each "loop" constitutes a single run through the entire shuffled dictionary.

 By default the script will output the results of a single attempt whether or not it found a solution.
 To run multiple loops, you can use the `--loop` (or `-l`) flag with an integer argument.
 Omit the integer to run until you hit a solution.